Persona (1966 film): Style

 Persona has been called an experimental film.
 Singer acknowledged Marc Gervais's theory that its style is a postmodern rejection of "realistic narration", although he said this was of secondary importance to its commentary on cinema.
 The Independent journalist Christopher Hooton said that symmetry was used and the fourth wall sometimes broken, quoting essayist Steven Benedict on the use of "reflections, splitting the screen, and shadows".
 The fourth wall seems to break when Alma and Elisabet look into the camera and when Elisabet takes photographs in the direction of the camera.

 The BFI called Persona "stylistically radical", noting its use of close-ups.
 Senses of Cinema journalist Hamish Ford also noted its "radical aesthetics", citing a "genuinely avant-garde prologue".
 Critic Geoff Pevere called the prologue "one of the most audacious reset clicks in movie history".
-He summarized the blankness before a projector runs, leading to clips of classic animation, a comedic silent film, crucifixion and a penis, concluding that it summarized cinema.
+He summarized the blankness before a projector runs, leading to clips of classic animation, a comedic silent film, crucifixion, and a penis, concluding that it summarized cinema.
 The montage's imagery is "rapid-fire", with Bergman saying the penis is onscreen for one-sixth of a second and intended to be "subliminal".
 The sheep is from Luis Buñuel's 1929 Un Chien Andalou, and the personification of Death was used in Bergman's 1949 film Prison.
 Michaels linked the spider in the prologue with the "spider-god" in Bergman's 1961 Through a Glass Darkly.
 Törnqvist said that the spider is visible under a microscope, indicating its use for study.
-When the boy reaches out to his mother, it is to shifting photographs of Ullmann and Andersson.
+When the boy reaches out to his mother, it is to shift photographs of Ullmann and Andersson.
 In addition to the prologue, the story is interrupted by a midpoint celluloid break.

 Scenes creating a "strange" or "eerie" effect include Elisabet entering Alma's room, where it is uncertain if she is sleepwalking or Alma is having a dream, and Mr. Vogler having sex with Alma; it is uncertain if he mistook her for Elisabet.
 Other scenes are "dreamlike—sometimes nightmarish".
 The story's small scale is supplemented with references to external horrors, such as images of self-immolation—included in the opening sequence and the hospital scene—and the Holocaust photograph, the subject of increasing close-ups.